Kaavan, dubbed the “world’s loneliest elephant,” is now finally free.

 Two months later, Pakistani government officials granted animal welfare group Free the Wild the authority to relocate Kaavan.

-One of the co-founders of Free the Wild, Gina Nelthorpe-Cowne said on the organization’s website that the decision to relocate Kaavan followed five years of “relentless effort” by the welfare group and their extended support network, Team Kaavan.
+One of the co-founders of Free the Wild, Gina Nelthorpe-Cowne said according to the organization’s website that the decision to relocate Kaavan followed five years of “relentless effort” by the welfare group and their extended support network, Team Kaavan.

 We would love to hear your stories!
 You can share them with us at firstname.lastname@example.org